sdegongzuo/BeeCount/README_EN.md

 - Some NAS WebDAV requires specific paths for write access (e.g., UGREEN Cloud requires `/home/` path)
 - Click "Test Connection" button to view detailed error messages

+**Q: Why does S3 connection fail?**
+A:

+- Ensure endpoint address does **NOT** include `http://` or `https://` prefix
+- Verify Access Key and Secret Key are correct
+- Confirm bucket name spelling is correct
+- Check bucket region matches (AWS S3 requires accurate region, Cloudflare R2 uses `auto`)
+- Click "Test Connection" button to view detailed error messages

 **Q: Can I switch back to default mode after configuring custom cloud service?**
 A: Yes, you can switch anytime.
 The saved custom configuration won't be lost and can be re-enabled.

 **Q: How to ensure data security?**
 A:

-- Use your own Supabase project or WebDAV server
+- Use your own Supabase project, WebDAV server or S3 bucket
 - Regularly export CSV backups to local storage
 - Use strong passwords and enable two-factor authentication (if supported)
-- For WebDAV, recommend using HTTPS for encrypted transmission
+- For WebDAV and S3, recommend using HTTPS for encrypted transmission
+- Keep your S3 Access Key and Secret Key secure

 **Q: What data formats are supported?**
 A: Currently supports CSV format for import/export, compatible with data formats from most mainstream accounting apps.